And all this is from God, who has reconciled us to Himself through Christ and given us the Ministry of Reconciliation.

 The sacraments are core to our faith.
 The sacrament of Reconciliation is about the mercy of Jesus Christ.
 Honestly confessing our sins reconciles us to God and restores us to His grace and intimate friendship.
 Confession breaks the power of shame and the hurt of sin; it restores and revitalizes our relationships within the community of faith in the life of our Church.
-To encourage you in paying heed to the 5 minutes allocated time, please take a listen to/or watch Father Mark’s homily on how to make a good confession
+To encourage you please take a listen to/or watch Father Mark’s homily on how to make a good confession

 Father Mark reflects on why it is so many Catholics don’t go to the sacrament of reconciliation.
 He shows the relationship between confession and the Eucharist.
 To help alleviate fear around going to confession he offers tips on how to make a good confession.

 *In addition to Confession inside the Church Confessional, there is also outdoor Confession by the Rectory Parking Lot on Saturday.
 Please see the following graphic.

 Don’t forget the myParish App ‘CONFESSION’ button which has a “How To Guide”, Examination of Conscience, and Act of Contrition.
 View it while waiting in line for your turn.